Bank Statements for Mortgage: How Many Months Do You Need?

 1. How Many Months of Bank Statements for a Mortgage?

-The number of bank statements required depends on your loan type and financial situation.
-Here's the breakdown:
+The number of statements requested depends on your loan type, where your down payment is coming from, and whether the lender needs extra asset sourcing.
+Here's the practical breakdown:

 | Loan type | Months required | Notes |